samathasrikamireddy/Infosys_FreightQuote_AI/Milestone1/README.md

     NGROK_AUTHTOKEN: Your personal authentication token from Ngrok.

     EMAIL_PASSWORD: A 16-character Google App Password used to send OTP emails.

-3. Execution Steps
+2. Execution Steps
 Open the notebook file in Google Colab.

   1.Run the Installation Cell to install required dependencies:

   2.!pip install streamlit pyngrok bcrypt PyJWT

   3.Run the Application Cell (%%writefile app.py) to generate the core script.

   4.Run the Server Cell to launch the Streamlit server in the background and establish the Ngrok tunnel.

   5.Click the generated *.ngrok-free.dev URL in the output to access the live application.

 ## ✨ Key Features

 Secure User Registration:

-Enforces strict password complexity rules (uppercase, lowercase, numbers, symbols, min 8 characters) and prevents duplicate email/username registrations.
+* Enforces strict password complexity rules (uppercase, lowercase, numbers, symbols, min 8 characters) and prevents duplicate email/username registrations.

 Encrypted Authentication:

-Utilizes bcrypt for secure password hashing and PyJWT (JSON Web Tokens) for stable session management.
+* bcrypt for secure password hashing and PyJWT (JSON Web Tokens) for stable session management.

 Dual-Method Password Recovery:
 * Security Questions: Instant reset using user-defined security answers.